teco-kit/VibrationCap/README.md

 ## Contents

 ### Hardware
 Schematics/Board files for the _BLE Module_ and _Vibration Module_.
+Can be opened in the free version of _EAGLE_.

 ### Firmware
 Firmware for programming the RedBear BLE Nano on the _BLE Module_.
+Can be opened in the _Arduino IDE_.